Passport Health logo

 • Walking Shoes – You’ll definitely want to take a hike in the beautiful wilderness, so bring comfortable shoes.

 Canada currently does not have a residential government office in East Timor.
-Under the Canada-Australia Consular Services Sharing Agreement, Canadians may obtain consular assistance from assistance from the Embassy of Australia in Dili.
+Under the Canada-Australia Consular Services Sharing Agreement, Canadians may obtain consular assistance from the Embassy of Australia in Dili.

 Embassy of Australia in Dili